AndroidCrypto/Android_Advanced_NFC_NfcA_App/README.md

 # Android Advanced NFC NfcA App

 This app will explain in detail how the communication with an NFC tag works when using the **NfcA technology**.
-The repository is the accompanying resource for a tutorial on medium.com available here: soon...
+The repository is the accompanying resource for a tutorial on medium.com available here: https://medium.com/@androidcrypto/how-to-use-the-nfca-class-to-communicate-with-nfc-tags-in-android-java-ed33d186b5e3

 Please be aware that this is an **advanced tutorial**, meaning I do not explain the details of Near Field Communication (NFC).
 This is done in the tutorial "**How to use NFC Reader Mode in Android to connect to NFC tags (Java)**".